-22 What powers do the authorities have to prohibit or otherwise interfere with a transaction?
+23 What powers do the authorities have to prohibit or otherwise interfere with a transaction?

 According to articles 18 No. 2 and 31 of DL 211, the Antitrust Court may set the terms and conditions for the consulted transaction.
-However, there is one precedent in which the Antitrust Court finally blocked the consulted merger (between D&S and Falabella).
+However, there are two precedents in which the Antitrust Court finally blocked the consulted transaction (merger between D&S and Falabella/acquisition of Organización Terpel Chile SA by Quiñenco SA).
 Therefore, the Antitrust Court has understood that the law entitles it to even block a merger.

-23 Is it possible to remedy competition issues, for example by giving divestment undertakings or behavioural remedies?
+24 Is it possible to remedy competition issues, for example by giving divestment undertakings or behavioural remedies?